History of Leicester City F.C.: Leicester City is born (1919–1939)

-Yo-Yo years (1949–1958)
+In and out of the top division (1949–1958)

 City reached the FA Cup final for the first time in their history in 1949, losing 3–1 to Wolverhampton Wanderers.
-The club, however, was celebrating a week later when a draw on the last day of the season ensured survival in Division Two.
+The club, however, was celebrating a week later when a draw on the last day of the season ensured survival in the Second Division.
 The 1950–51 season saw the signing of one of Leicester's greatest ever strikers, Arthur Rowley, from Fulham, who would become the club's top scorer in eight consecutive seasons.
 Rowley equalled Arthur Chandler's then club record of 38 goals in one season in the 1951–52 season, then broke it the following season, scoring 41 times.
-Thirty-nine of these came in the league where he won the Second division golden boot for the first time.
-Leicester won the Division Two championship in 1954 as Rowley netted 36 more.
-Although a woeful defensive record, conceding 86 goals saw them relegated straight back down from Division One the next season, they returned two years later in 1957, with Rowley breaking his own club record and scoring 44 goals in one season (this remains the club record still today) claiming the Second Division top scorer accolade once again.
+Thirty-nine of these came in the league, where he won the Second Division golden boot for the first time.
+Leicester won the Second Division championship in 1954 as Rowley netted 36 more.
+Although a woeful defensive record, conceding 86 goals, saw them relegated straight back down from the First Division the next season, they returned two years later in 1957, with Rowley breaking his own club record and scoring 44 goals in one season (this remains the club record still today) claiming the Second Division top scorer accolade once again.
 Although Leicester survived in their first season back in the First Division, Rowley was sensationally sold, just seven goals shy of Arthur Chandler's all-time record as the club's top goalscorer, to Shrewsbury Town at the end of 1957–58 season.
 The decision to sell him led to fan unrest and ultimately the sacking of David Halliday in November 1958.